perezmalau/proton-beam-sde/README.md

 - the radius of the nozzle from which protons are emitted,
 - the distribution of the initial energy of the protons,
 - the simulator time-step,
-- the minimum elastic scatter angle (scattering at lower angles being subsumed into a diffusion term),
 - the energy at which a proton is absorbed and its path ends,
 - the side length of output voxelation (**Warning**: very small voxels result in a large memory cost, especially if 3d output is desired),